Filipino Olympic athletes

-Olympic figure skater Michael Martinez was a sickly kid.
+Olympic figure skater Michael Martinez, born in 1996, was a sickly kid.
 At 2 months old, he was diagnosed with asthmatic bronchitis and was often at the hospital.

 He started out at SM Southmall’s ice skating rink.
 Though being cold wasn’t good for him, his health began to improve because of exercise so his mom continued to support his sport.

 Due to his perseverance, Martinez got the opportunity to train abroad and join competitions in 2010, but he was prone to accidents, often tearing ligaments.

 Despite all these, Martinez continued.
 He was the first skater from Southeast Asia to join the 2014 Winter Olympics in Sochi, Russia and was also the Philippines’ lone representative.
 He finished at the 19th spot and scored the season’s best for free skating.
 In the 2018 Winter Olympics in Pyeongchang, Martinez placed 28th out of 30 contestants.

 Martinez is hoping to represent the Philippines again at the 2022 Winter Olympics in Beijing.
 He is currently raising funds on GoFundMe to support his training.
 For other methods to support the Olympian figure skater, you can also check out his Facebook page.

 These Filipino Olympic athletes do not only motivate people who wish to join international sporting events.
 With their unwavering determination, they are an inspiration to every person with a dream.